About the CODART Canon

 On this page:

-The principles governing the selection of works in the CODART Canon
+The principles the CODART Canon

 The Canon does not include more than two works in a particular medium by any one artist.
 The artists were born in the region that now encompasses the Netherlands and Flanders or worked within this territory for a long period of time.